-Are you planning to build your next development to be sold as a leasehold or freehold?
+Are you planning to build your next property development to be sold as a leasehold or freehold?

 The Communities Secretary, Sajid Javid, has just announced plans to tackle what is becoming more and more of an issue.